De Literalizing

 Dig deeper with Sebastian →

-The most dangerously literal state of soul.
+The most oppressive and dangerously literal state of soul.
 Hence clinicians fear that nigredo conditions of depression will lead to literal suicide, revenge to violence, and hatred to domestic cruelty.

 Hillman, James, Alchemical Psychology, 2010supporting